Shreyas-Alse/Ultron/README.md

 ## Ultron
 Desktop assistant with Ultra fast groq api for its brain.
-Let us build the one desktop assistant to kill them all (Installation of Tessearact is reqired)
+Let us build the one desktop assistant to kill them all (Installation of Tessearact is reqired.
+# Announcement
+I am happy to announce that Ultron has won 1st place in regional exhibition and has been selected for National level Exhibition.

 # Install tesseract by using System Package manager
 Debian Based Distros: sudo apt install tesseract
 Fedora: sudo dnf install tesseract